nativeit/docker-backup/README.md

 Fork from: https://github.com/boombatower/docker-backup

 My approach is to create a light image using *Alpine*.
-Respecting the original documentation but skipping S3 option, the following:
+Respecting the original documentation but skipping S3 option:

 Simple utility for backing up a Docker data container.